Learning to Robustly Aggregate Labeling Functions for Semi-supervised Data Programming: Experiments

-\textbf{Supervised (SUP)}: This is the model obtained by training the classifier $P_\theta(y|x)$ only on \lflabel.
-This baseline does not use the unlabeled set.\\ \textbf{Learning to Reweight (L2R)} \cite{ren2018learning}: This method trains the classifier using a meta-learning algorithm over the noisy labels in the unlabeled set obtained using the automatically generated labeled functions and aggregated using \textsc{Snorkel}.
-It runs an online algorithm that assigns importance to examples based on the gradient.\looseness-1 \\ \textbf{Posterior Regularization (PR)}~\cite{Hu2016HarnessingDN}: This is a method for joint learning of a rule and feature network in a teacher-student setup.
-Similarly to L2R, it uses the noisy labels in the unlabeled set obtained using the automatically generated labeled functions.\looseness-1 \\ \textbf{Imply Loss (IL)}~\cite{awasthi2020learning}: This method leverage both rules and labeled data by associating each rule with exemplars of correct firings ({\em i.e.}, instantiations) of that rule.
+In Table \ref{tab:main}, we compare our approach against the following baselines:\\ \textbf{Snuba} \cite{snuba}: Recall from Section~\ref{sec:snuba} that \textsc{Snuba} iteratively induces LFs from the count-based raw features of the dataset in the steps (i) and (ii).
+For the step (iii), as in~\cite{snuba}, we employ a generative model to assign probabilistic labels to the unlabeled set.
+These probabilistic labels are obtained by training a 2-layered NN model.\\ \textbf{Supervised (SUP)}: This is the model obtained by training the classifier $P_\theta(y|x)$ only on \lflabel.
+This baseline does not use the unlabeled set.\\ \textbf{Learning to Reweight (L2R)}~\cite{ren2018learning}: This method trains the classifier using a meta-learning algorithm over the noisy labels in the unlabeled set obtained using the automatically generated labeling functions and aggregated using \textsc{Snorkel}.
+It uses an online algorithm that assigns importance to examples based on the gradient. \\ \textbf{Posterior Regularization (PR)}~\cite{Hu2016HarnessingDN}: This is a method for joint learning of a rule and feature network in a teacher-student setup.
+Similarly to L2R, it uses the noisy labels in the unlabeled set obtained using the automatically generated labeling functions. \\ \textbf{Imply Loss (IL)}~\cite{awasthi2020learning}: This method leverages both rules and labeled data by associating each rule with exemplars of correct firings ({\em i.e.}, instantiations) of that rule.
 Their joint training algorithms de-noise over-generalized rules and train a classification model.
-This is also run on the automatically generated LFs.\looseness-1\\ \textbf{SPEAR}~\cite{spear}: This method employs a semi-supervised framework combined with graphical model for consensus amongst the LFs to train the model.
+This is also run on the automatically generated LFs.\\ \textbf{SPEAR}~\cite{spear}: This method employs a semi-supervised framework combined with a graphical model for consensus amongst the LFs to train the model.
 We compare against two versions of \spear{}.
-One which uses auto-generated LFs, like L2R, PR, IL, and VAT (which we call \textsc{Auto-}\spear{}), and a skyline \textsc{Hum-}\spear{}, which uses the human LFs.\looseness-1\\ \textbf{VAT}: Virtual Adversarial Training~\cite{miyato2018virtual} is a semi-supervised approach that uses the virtual adversarial loss on the unlabeled points, thereby ensuring robustness of the conditional label distribution around the unlabeled points.\looseness-1
+The first that (just like L2R, PR, IL, and VAT) uses auto-generated LFs (which we call \textsc{Auto-}\spear{}), and the second, {\em viz.}, \textsc{Hum-}\spear{}, which uses the human LFs. \\ \textbf{VAT}: Virtual Adversarial Training~\cite{miyato2018virtual} is a semi-supervised approach that uses the virtual adversarial loss on the unlabeled points, thereby ensuring robustness of the conditional label distribution on the unlabeled points.